Thursday of Week 5 of Lent – Gospel

 This they can only understand in a literal sense.

-Abraham your father rejoiced to see my day: he saw it and was glad.
+Abraham rejoiced that he would see my day; he saw it and was glad.

-This could be a reference to the joy following the unexpected birth of Isaac, when the promise was made to Abraham that his seed would be “as numerous as the sands on the seashore and as the stars in the sky” (Gen 21:4; 22:17).
+This could be a reference to the joy following the unexpected birth of Isaac, when the promise was made to Abraham that his seed would be:

 Again we have Jesus using the term “I AM” of himself.
 He unequivocally identifies himself with Yahweh.
 The Pharisees are horrified by what they regard as terrible blasphemy.
-The term ‘came to be’ is used for all that is created, while ‘I AM’ is used only of the Word, co-eternal with the Father-God.
+The verb “was” in the passage is, in some translations, expressed as ‘came to be’, and is used for all that is created, while ‘I AM’ is used only of the Word, co-eternal with the Father-God.

 It is a striking summary of Jesus’ role.